rnaveensrinivas/git/README.md

 - A **unique SHA-1 checksum** to ensure the commit's integrity and prevent unintended changes.

 ### Commit Process
-To create a commit, stage the changes first and then commit the snapshot to your repository’s history:
+To create a commit, stage the changes first and then commit the snapshot to your repository's history:

 ```bash
 $ git commit